tpoisot/ms_pop_networks/ms_revised.md

 **DBS**:
 (3) University of Canterbury, School of Biological Sciences, Christchurch, New Zealand

-Short title: Variability of species interactions
+**Correspondence:** Timothée Poisot, `t.poisot@gmail.com`, `@tpoi` --

-**Correspondence:** Timothée Poisot, `t.poisot@gmail.com`, `@tpoi` -- Université du Québec à Rimouski, 300 Allée des Ursulines, Département de Biologie.
-G5L 3A1 Rimouski (QC) Canada.
-Phone: 001 (418) 723 1986, ext.
-1968
+School of Biological Sciences, University of Canterbury, Private Bag 4800, Christchurch 8140, New Zealand

 **Abstract**: Community ecology is tasked with the considerable challenge of predicting the structure, and properties, of emerging ecosystems.
 It